 The Counseling Program is committed to making reasonable efforts to assist individuals with disabilities in their efforts to avail themselves of services and programs offered by ULM.
 To this end, ULM will provide reasonable accommodations for persons with documented qualifying disabilities.
-If you have a disability and feel you need accommodations in this course, you must present a letter to me from the Self-Development, Counseling, and Special Accommodations.
-If you need accommodation because of a known or suspected disability, you should contact the Director for Disabled Student Services at 318-342-5220 or click here for the Self-Development, Counseling, and Special Accommodations guidelines and policies are found here.
+If you have a disability and feel you need accommodations in this course, you must present a letter to me from the Self-Development, Counseling, and Special Accommodations Center at ULM indicating the existence of a disability and the suggested accommodations.
+If you need accommodation because of a known or suspected disability, you should contact the Director for Disabled Student Services at 318-342-5220 or click here for the Self-Development, Counseling, and Special Accommodations Center website.
+ULM's official accommodations guidelines and policies are found here.